-Here is another way to talk about p-values and significance testing.
+Here is another useful way to talk about p-values.
 The p-value is the probability of getting our results (or better) just by chance.
-If p is small enough (we will use ) then the data are very unlikely to have arisen by chance, assuming there is really no relationship between the independent variable and the dependent variable in the population.
+If p is small enough, then the data are very unlikely to have arisen by chance, assuming there is really no relationship between the independent variable and the dependent variable in the population.
 In this case we will conclude there really is a relationship between the independent variable and the dependent variable.

-If p > .05, we will not conclude anything.
-In particular, we will not conclude that the independent and dependent variables are unrelated.
-All we can say is that there is no evidence of a relationship between the independent variable and the dependent variable.
+What should we do if p > .05?
+Fisher suggested that we should not conclude anything.
+In particular, he suggested that we should not conclude that the independent and dependent variables are unrelated.
+Instead, we can say that there is insufficient evidence evidence of a relationship between the independent variable and the dependent variable.
+A good reference is Fisher's masterpiece, Statistical methods for research workers [5], which had its first edition in 1925, and its 14th and last edition in 1970, eight years after Fisher's death.